biblequiz/BibleQuiz.com/_pages/history/2000/nationals.md

     * Andrew Hejtmanek
     * Chris Alfred
     * DeAndre Johnson
+* **Preliminaries**:
+  * Round 1: Lost to Mountain View A/G, Las Vegas, NV 0 to 240
+  * Round 2: Lost to Chester Christian Center, Chesterland, OH 70 to 170
+  * Round 3: Lost to Tacoma Life Center, Tacoma, WA -15 to 180
+  * Round 4: Lost to First A/G, Appleton, WI 60 to 195
+  * Round 5: Lost to Adat Yeshua Messianic Center, Overland Park, KS 70 to 190
+  * Round 6: Won against Faith A/G, Kernersville, NC 170 to 55
+  * Round 7: Lost to Living Waters Chapel, Lebanon, PA 105 to 130
 * **Round Robin**:
   * Round 1: Lost to First A/G, Appleton, WI 60 to 135
   * Round 2: Won against Central A/G, Superior, WI 175 to 35